Anna Sokolina: Biography

 Anna Sokolina.
 "Aerial View: New York City".
 2005.
 Series: Aerial Views based on urban masterplans, 30x40 inches, mixed media on canvas, exhibited in 2007 at the Metropolitan Museum of Art.

 Anna Sokolina.
 "Aerial View: Moscow".
 2004.
 Series: Aerial Views based on urban masterplans, 20x22 inches, mixed media on plywood, exhibited in 2005 at the Metropolitan Museum of Art.

 Anna Sokolina.
 "Aerial View: St. Petersburg."
 1999.
 Series: Aerial Views based on urban masterplans.
 22x40 inches, mixed media on canvas, exhibited in 2003 at the Metropolitan Museum of Art.

 She was first independent woman curator of itinerant Paper Architecture exhibitions in Germany and France (1992–94), with support by the Senate of Berlin, Grün Berlin GMBh, École Nationale Supérieure d'Architecture de Strasbourg (ENSAS), and Bürgerhaus Gröbenzell, interviewed in direct broadcast by Rundfunk im amerikanischen Sektor RIAS, Berlin, and was first lecturer invited after the collapse of the USSR by the European Academy of the Urban Environment EA.UE Berlin in the UNESCO Program “Sustainable Settlements" (other lecturers: Lucien Kroll, Architect, Brussel, Belgium; Elke Pahl-Weber, Dipl.
 Ing., City Planner, Hamburg, Germany; John Thompson, Architect, London, England; Henry Beierlorzer, Dipl.
 Ing., City Planner, Gelsenkirchen, Germany), 1993.
 In 2016–20 she served as the first Society of Architectural Historians (SAH) liaison elected to SHERA Board.

 The International Archive of Women in Architecture at Virginia Tech holds a collection of her professional records, sixty publications, 29 artworks, dissertation thesis and 25 presentation boards, and correspondence with the IAWA founder Prof. Emerita Milka Bliznakov (Series VI, 39 large envelopes, multiple boxes), as well as over 25 collections of women architects that she solicited, composed and sponsored for the Archive.

-On June 10, 2020, Anna Sokolina was able to establish the Society of Architectural Historians Women in Architecture Affiiates Group (SAH WiA AG).
-According to the stated mission, it aims to support the breadth of the interests of SAH members, to advocate the contribution of women in architecture, to champion the cause of gender equality and the diversity of professional engagements in the integral field of the field environment."
+According to the registered chronicles of the Society of Architectural Historians, in December of 2019, with support of 49 SAH members, Dr. Sokolina submitted to the SAH Board the application to create the SAH Women in Architecture Affiliate Group (SAH WiA AG) and on June 10, 2020, it was approved and the group was officially established and announced in Society's monthly Newsletter.
+Now the largest SAH affiliate group whose listserv grew from 50 members in 2020 to 800 members in 2026, as per the stated mission, that assembly aims to support and advocate "the contribution of women in architecture, to champion the cause of gender equality and the diversity of professional engagements in the integral field of the built environment."

-As an artist, she participated in nineteen exhibitions, five of them at the Metropolitan Museum of Art in Employees Art Shows; her 105 artworks are housed in 23 public and private collections.
-She works on her book, The Utopia Code: Architecture of the GDR, on two chapters in planned academic anthologies, and edits the volume of the IAWA founder Milka Bliznakov, In Search for a Style: The Great Experiment in Architecture 1917–1932.
+As an artist, Anna Sokolina participated in nineteen exhibitions, five of them at the Metropolitan Museum of Art in Employees Art Shows; her 105 artworks are housed in 23 public and private collections.